-Dating back to the 19th century, Portobello is one of London’s oldest markets and it provide the setting for the 1999 movie Notting Hill starring Hugh Grant and Julia Roberts.
+Dating back to the 19th century, Portobello is one of London’s oldest markets and it provided the setting for the 1999 movie Notting Hill, starring Hugh Grant and Julia Roberts.

 A buzzy celeb magnet, the market has attracted the likes of Meghan Markle and Elton John over the years.

 Renowned for its antique stalls, the market is in full swing on Saturdays when more than 1,500 stalls compete for your attention.
-The market also heaves with stalls selling everything from vintage clothes to jewellery, street food to artwork.
+The market also heaves with stalls selling everything from vintage clothes and jewellery to street food and artwork.

 Where is Portobello Road Market and how do you get there?

 Set in Notting Hill, Portobello Road Market’s nearest Tube station is Ladbrooke Grove on the Hammersmith and City line.
 Notting Hill Gate Tube station is a 20-minute walk from the market, and is on the Central, Circle and District lines.

 What days is Portobello Road Market open?